IA system - report an incident

 Accident: Something happened and at least one person was injured (“ouch”).
 It does not matter how minor the injury is.

-Commuting accident: An accident occurred on the way to or from work, provided you follow the normal path.
-The threshold is the limit for when the journey begins or ends.
+Commuting accident: An accident occurred on the way to or from work, provided you travelled the normal route.

 Work-related illness: Personal injury or illness casued by long-term physical strain such as heavy or monotonous work, vibrations, harmful substances or mentally stressful working conditions.
 Psychosocial events can also be reported as occupational disease.